 Most veterinarians, some shelters, and many low-cost vaccine clinics offer this service for a nominal fee.
 The cost of this procedure can be anywhere from $20-$50 and some microchip companies charge a registration fee.
-The Santa Cruz SPCA also offers free microchipping clinics several times a year, so keep an eye on our Events page!
+Visit the “Vaccination Clinics” tab on this page, as most of these events also offer low-cost microchipping!

 What if my pet came with a microchip from a previous owner?

 If you adopt or acquire an animal that is already microchipped, it’s important to connect your contact information with the animal’s chip.
 Otherwise, a past owner’s information or no information at all will show up when the chip is checked, and the microchip will do you and your pet no good at all.
 If your pet comes to you with a microchip, take your pet to a vet or shelter for a quick scan.
 You may also be able to find out the brand of the chip based on the chip number.
 From there, contact the chip company (contact information can easily be found by googling the company name) and complete the “change of ownership” procedure.

 How do I find out if my pet is already microchipped?

 If you’re not sure whether or not your pet is microchipped, you can bring them to any veterinarian or animal shelter to be scanned for one.
 If a microchip is detected, you should receive a chip number that can then be entered into an online database (AAHA) in order to learn which company manufactures that chip — and if it’s currently registered.
 From there, you can reach out to the manufacturer directly to learn how to register the chip or transfer ownership.